 These plants have large tuberous roots.
-In their native regions the tubers and sometimes other parts are eaten.
-The tubers are made up of spongy tissue capable to becoming engorged with water during the rainy season and then storing it for use during the dry season.
+In their native regions, the tubers and sometimes other parts are eaten.
+The tubers are made up of spongy tissue capable to become engorged with water during the rainy season and then storing it for use during the dry season.
 Some Fockeas have been found weighing close to 100 pounds (45 kg).

 Growing Conditions for Fockea

 Fockeas are relatively easy to grow.
 They are present in most caudiciform collections.
 A coarse, gritty, well-draining soil mix that provides fast drainage, along with providing warmth and dryness in the cold winter months is an absolute necessity.

 It can tolerate full sun but only if the rays do not fall directly on the plant during the hottest parts of the day.
 Alternatively, you can place the plant in partial shade.

 The tubers are best planted on the surface of the compost and the vegetative growth allowed to twine around supports which should be larger than initially appears to be necessary as the foliage will outgrow almost any support provided.

 Choose a pot fairly deep to leave the right space to the rich root system of the plant.

 Fockeas are hardy to light frost and short duration temperatures down to USDA hardiness zones 9b, 25 °F (−3.9 °C).